oracle-livelabs/database/create-tables-nosql-database/run-sample-application/run-sample-application.md

   Confirm that the command prints the installed version of Go.
   </if>
  <if type="Node.js">
- The Node.js supports both JavaScript and TypeScript applications.
+ The Node SDK supports both JavaScript and TypeScript applications.

   1. This lab includes code samples for JavaScript and TypeScript applications.
-Decide the application that you want to use.
+Decide the language that you want to use.

   2. Open the [Node.js Download](https://nodejs.org/en/) link and download Node.js.
 Follow the prompts to install the Node.js package.
 The Node Package Manager (npm) is automatically installed.

    With this Node.js package, you can run both JavaScript and TypeScript applications.

-  3. Install the node SDK for Oracle NoSQL Database.
+  3. Install the Node SDK for Oracle NoSQL Database.

   ```
   <copy>